instructure/folio/README.md

    `paginate` will now perform ordinal bounds checking for you, so you can focus entirely on populating the page.

-### Decorations and `create`
+### `BasicPage`s and `create`

-Often times you just want to take a simple collection, such as an array, and have it act like a page.
+Often times you just want to take the simplest collection possible.
 One way would be to subclass `Array` and mixin `Folio::Page`, then instantiate the subclass.

-Alternately, you can just call `Folio::Page.decorate(collection)`.
-This will decorate the collection instance in a delegate that mixes in `Folio::Page` for you.
+When you want to add more, or `Array` isn't the proper superclass, you can still do this.

+For the common case we've already done it.
+This is the `Folio::BasicPage` class.
+We've also provided a shortcut for instantiating one: `Folio::Page.create`.
 So, for example, a simple `build_page` method could just be:

 ```
   def build_page
-    Folio::Page.decorate([])
+    page = Folio::Page.create
+    # setup ordinal_pages?, first_page, etc.
+    page
   end
 ```

-For the common case where a new empty array is what you intend to decorate, you can simply call `Folio::Page.create`.

-`Folio::Page::Ordinal.decorate(collection)` and
+`Folio::Ordinal::BasicPage` and `Folio::Ordinal::Page.create` are also
-`Folio::Page::Ordinal.create` are also available, respectively, for the ordinal case. `decorate` will assume the passed in collection lacks any pagination and will include `Folio::Page` along with `Folio::Page::Ordinal`.
+available, respectively, for the ordinal case.

 ### Enumerable Extension